sam-hoffman/website/_posts/2019-12-04-first-post.md

 permalink:
 ---

-This is my first blog post!
+This is my first blog post to celebrate my first website deployment!
 Hopefully more to come.

 I'm hoping that the first couple of real blog posts will include:
   * How to make a website with Jekyll when your only experience with HTML is, like, a little bit of webscraping